oeyoews/tiddlywiki-starter-kit/README.md

 ## Note

-- if you use google-chrome on ios, maybe have some error tip when you touch this screen prepare to select some text, its weired
+- if you use google-chrome on ios, maybe have some error tip when you touch this screen prepare to select some text, its weird

 ## 🐥 Configuration(deprecated)